 Necklines are elaborate, but high enough to remain work-place appropriate.
 Silhouettes are tailored, but roomy enough to allow for movement.
 And fabrics—mainly cotton, wool, and linen—are in muted colors, generally solid or stripped.
-(Although on the day of our conversation, ’s wearing an elaborately patterned brocade jacket, which became a surprise addition to her collection after she fell in love with Nowosadzkathe fabric.)
+(Although on the day of our conversation, Nowosadzka’s wearing an elaborately patterned brocade jacket, which became a surprise addition to her collection after she fell in love with the fabric.)
 It’s an idea of simplicity that carries through to the company’s photo shoots, often with friends in front of the camera rather than professional models.
 Currently, Belle releases two lines a year, which means Nowosadzka’s style evolves slightly with the weather.
 But even though the designer is looking to introduce new ideas into the mix, her core style remains.

 “I want to have the core be pleated textiles,” she says, dreaming out loud.
 “A lot of black clothes.
 But a little bit of color.
 Green and blue, I think.
 I want to design prints as well.”